 With good wishes and prayers for you all,

-We continue to stream the Sunday Mass at 10.30 am and the Rosary on Wednesday at 10 am via Facebook Live.
+We stream the Sunday Mass at 11.30 am and the Rosary on Wednesday at 10 am via Facebook Live.